Bootstrapping Yang-Mills matrix integrals: Analytic trajectories and eigenvalue distributions

 The regularity of the large $z$ limit indicates that the polynomial part is determined by the large $z$ expansion of the square root part.
 We can further extract the eigenvalue densities from the discontinuity of the square root part

 where the ansatz for the eigenvalue density is

 As expected, these eigenvalue densities are invariant under $z\rightarrow -z$ due to the $X\rightarrow -X$ symmetry.
 Furthermore, the maximal eigenvalue

 does not depend on the $\mathcal O$ insertion.
-We can see that the $1/D$ corrections are in the polynomial form.
+We can see that the $1/D$ corrections take a polynomial form.
 Note that $z$ is of order $D^{-1/4}$ around the endpoints of the eigenvalue distributions.

 We can also extract the multi-eigenvalue distributions from the multi-length trajectories.
 In fact, the universal term $\frac{3}{4D}\sum_{j=1}^{j_\text{max}} n_j$ in section \ref{Multi-length trajectories} is due to the $1/D$ correction to the maximal eigenvalue in \eqref{lambdamax}.
-The other $1/D$ corrections also take the polynomial form.
-For instance, the simplest 2-length trajectory
+The other $1/D$ corrections also take a polynomial form.
+For instance, the simplest two-length trajectory